 But do they offer the same benefits as a wall made with living plants?

-A bright blue fern jutting out from a green background would be something I’d probably do…40 years ago.
+A bright pink fern jutting out from a green background would be something I’d probably do…40 years ago.

 As for noise pollution, that is something that might need testing.
 Plastic plants don’t reflect sound the same way living ones do.
 And this actually gives me an idea for a case study.